← Back to Blog

 Their strengths: [list 2-3 honest ones]

-Where we win: [specific scenarios]
+Where we win: [specific scenarios or buyer types]

-Where they might win: [be honest]
+Where they might win: [be honest about this]

 Format as a quick-reference card I can scan in 30 seconds on a call.

-7. Post-Call Summary and Next Steps
+7. Post-Call CRM Summary

 Here are my rough notes from a sales call today: